I’ve been reading a great book on John Quincy Adams.

 Just so you know, John Quincy Adams was the son of John Adams and the 6th President of the United States.
 He was also the only president to go back into the House of Representatives after his term of office ended.

-Mr Clay, the quintessential rock star of his time, along with the likes of Daniel Webster from Massachusetts and John C. Calhoun of South Carolina were the famous trio who constructed the 1850 Compromise staving off Civil War for 11 more years.
+Mr Clay, the quintessential rock star of his time, along with the likes of Daniel Webster from Massachusetts were the famous duo who constructed the 1850 Compromise staving off Civil War for 11 more years.

 I’m always amazed why Clay is not more mainstream.
 He’s one of the most fascinating, exciting Americans one could read about.